signalfx/splunk-otel-collector/docs/troubleshooting.md

   configuration files to in the `conf.d` directory as needed.
 - Enable debug logging in `fluentd.conf` (`log_level debug`), restart td-agent (`systemctl restart td-agent`), and check `/var/log/td-agent/td-agent.log`
-- While every attempt is made to properly configuration permissions, it is possible td-agent does not have the permission required to collect logs.
+- While every attempt is made to properly configure permissions, it is possible td-agent does not have the permission required to collect logs.
   Debug logging should indicate this issue.
 - This means things are working (requires debug logging enabled): `2021-03-17